Film Fests

 Who’s Watching follows Caleb (Zachary Ray Sherman), a weird, creepy, and downright off-putting, self-obsessed loner.
 Caleb finds himself creating a “documentary” at his uncle’s business.
 The “documentary” quickly reveals itself to be centered around his coworker Krista (Gracie Gillam), turning from oddly quirky to insidiously dangerous.
 The narration around Caleb’s film gets murky when one of his band’s friends, Tawnia (Olivia Luccardi), enters the picture.
 Who is filming who?
 And who, exactly, is watching?

 It’s officially time to apologize for something heinous I said years ago.
 I’ve grown and learned from my mistakes.
 Out of all the film genres, horror has been known to fall into phases.
 Post 9/11, the horror genre saw an influx of angry slasher films, like The Hills Have Eyes, the Friday the 13th remake, and a rise in zombie films.
 The xenophobic fear felt by countries all around the world propelled these types of films into horror’s zeitgeist.
-Around the mid-aughts, the genre would make a hard transition into an overabundance of low-budget found footage films.
+Around the mid-aughts, the genre would make a hard transition into an overabundance of low-budget found footage films like Who’s Watching.

 While there may or may not have been political or social reasons behind this shift, I thought it would just be a phase.
 It’s not.
 Many times, I’ve gone on record, saying found footage will hit a plateau and the subgenre will die out.
 But with films like The Outwaters, Malibu Horror Story, Horror in the High Desert, Strange Harvest: Occult Murder in the Inland Empire, The Ceremony is About To Begin, Frogman, and Hell House LLC Origins: The Charmichael Manor, it’s clear I was wrong.
 So what was it that finally flipped the switch in my head?
 What was the film that made me realize I couldn’t have been more wrong?